tidev/ti.admob/README.md

 You need to configure both Android and iOS with your AdMob [App ID](https://support.google.com/admob/answer/7356431).

 > ❗️ **Warning:** Properly configuring your app with your AdMob App ID is required in the latest Google Mobile Ads SDK.
-Failure to add add this results in a crash with the message: **"The Google Mobile Ads SDK was initialized incorrectly."**
+Failure to add this results in a crash with the message: **"The Google Mobile Ads SDK was initialized incorrectly."**

 #### Android